 Hazara Rama Temple is located in the Royal Enclosure of Hampi.
 It is a place that no visitor generally misses on their Hampi trail.

 The easiest way to reach Hampi by air is to take a flight to the nearest airport at Bellary, situated at a distance of about 974 km.
 The airports at Belgaum (190 km) and Bangalore (353 km) are other options to reach Hampi by air.
 There are other modes of transport to reach Hampi from these places.

-To reach Hampi by rail the nearest station is located at Hospet.
-Hampi can be easily reached from Hospet frequent buses that ply between the two towns.
+The nearest station to reach Hampi by rail is located at Hospet.
+Hampi can be easily reached from Hospet’s frequent buses that ply between the two towns.
 There are other local means of transport to reach Hampi from Hospet.

 Hampi is connected to several towns and cities by the road network.
-There are several buses that connect Hampi to the nearby places.
+Several buses connect Hampi to the nearby places.
 Private cars and vehicles can be hired from Bangalore or Mysore to reach Hampi.